-In practice it is ±85-90% (maximum theoretical density is 90.6%) and it get less as you put thicker wire into the same area slot.
+In practice it is $\pm 85-90\%$ (maximum theoretical density is 90.6%) and it get less as you put thicker wire into the same area slot - hence always round down the wire diameter.

 Note: If you are rewinding a 2 pole to a 4 pole, or rewinding a single phase to a three phase then the coil is going to be wound around a different number of stator pole pieces and must be allowed for in your rewind calculations.
 It's a lot easier if you retain the same configuration - see later on changing the number of poles.